Sacituzumab govitecan: Mechanism

 Sacituzumab govitecan is a conjugate of the humanized anti-Trop-2 monoclonal antibody linked with SN-38, the active metabolite of irinotecan.
 Each antibody having on average 7.6 molecules of SN-38 attached.
-SN-38 is too toxic to administer directly to patients, but linkage to an antibody allows the drug to specifically target cells containing Trop-2.
+Linkage to an antibody allows the drug to specifically target cells expressing Trop-2.

 Sacituzumab govitecan is a Trop-2-directed antibody and topoisomerase inhibitor drug conjugate, meaning that the drug targets the Trop-2 receptor that helps the cancer grow, divide and spread, and is linked to topoisomerase inhibitor, which is a chemical compound that is toxic to cancer cells.
 Approximately two of every ten breast cancer diagnoses worldwide are triple-negative.
 Triple-negative breast cancer is a type of breast cancer that tests negative for estrogen receptors, progesterone receptors and human epidermal growth factor receptor 2 (HER2) protein.
 Therefore, triple-negative breast cancer does not respond to hormonal therapy medicines or medicines that target HER2.